 Click on a link to be taken to the entry below.

 The following academic regulations were in effect for all undergraduate students at the time of printing.
-The academic regulations are arranged as follows:

 Policy.
 Academic honesty is expected of all students.
 Students are responsible for knowing how to maintain academic honesty and for abstaining from cheating, the appearance of cheating, and permitting or assisting in another’s cheating.
 The instructor is responsible for fostering intellectual honesty as well as the intellectual development of students, and for applying methods of teaching, examination, and assignments that discourage student dishonesty.
 If necessary, the instructor will explain clearly any specialized meanings of cheating and plagiarism as they apply to a specific course.
 The instructor will thoroughly investigate signs of academic dishonesty, take appropriate actions, and report such activity properly to prevent repeated offenses and to ensure equity.

 Reporting.
 During the period in which students are permitted to drop courses, the instructor will inform the registrar promptly of any allegation of cheating, so that students cannot withdraw from the course.
 The instructor who makes an initial finding that academic dishonesty has been practiced will impose an academic sanction.
-Then, within 10 business days, the instructor will supply a written report to the student, the department chair, dean of your college or division, and the dean of students.
+Then, within 10 business days, the instructor will supply a written report to the student, the department chair, dean of the college or division, and the dean of students.
 The report will summarize the evidence and penalties assessed.

 Appeal.
 If the course grade is affected by the penalty, the student has a right to appeal the penalty imposed by an instructor in accordance with the grade-appeals policy See Grade Appeals.